dmitrybl/-/README.md

 # EightPuzzle

-Algorithm A* on C++ which calculates min number of steps and sequence of movements for solving Barley-break puzzle (dimension: 3x3).
+Algorithm A* on C++ which calculates min number of steps and sequence of movements for solving Puzzle 15 (dimension: 3x3).